Eddy-dashner/sheCanCode-MicroService-e-commerce-demo/README.md

 service owns its own database, its own deployable JAR, and its own Dockerfile — **no service ever reads another service's database.**

-This repo is built in strict, gated phases (see `claude-code-ecommerce-microservices-prompt.md`).
+This repo is built in strict, gated phases

 ## Current status: Phase 3 — product-service ✅